 The Church’s Responsibility to Visiting Ministries

-The following are some suggestions or guidelines I believe will help us in properly taking care of those God sends our way to bless, strengthen, and encourage us.
+Below are a few guidelines I believe will help the church to properly take care of those God sends our way to bless, strengthen and encourage us.

 It should be expected that the host church provide a nice hotel room for their guest.
 You don’t have to be elaborate, but it should be nice enough where they can be comfortable.
 If it could be one that has a restaurant where they can eat without going out, this would be great.
 If their family and children have come with them, it would be a good gesture to get a motel with a pool to allow for a little family time.

 If possible, the church should provide some meals during their stay.
 The church should at least take the guest out after every service for a time of fellowship and a good meal.
 If they can provide breakfast and/or lunch also it would greatly help.
 Remember, they are coming for you and will have to eat one way or another.